jasplay3d4all/jasplay3d4all.github.io/content/wpg3_DesignInMotion.md

 ---
-title: "DesignInMotion"
+title: "DIM"
-description: "Infusing Your Vision with Dynamic Energy!"
+description: "Design In Motion : Infusing Your Vision with Dynamic Energy!"
 featured_image: '/images/Dalmation.png'
 menu:
   main:
-    weight: 0
+    weight: 30
 ---
 Imagine taking your static image and setting it in motion.
 Hand it over, pick a direction, and watch as it gracefully slides left, right, top-left, or bottom-right.
 With four distinct direction controls, you're not just viewing an image; you're experiencing a journey.
 Bring your visuals to life with a hint of cinematic flair!